 In New Zealand the evolving policy context of developing career pathways for secondary school teachers has followed on the heels of significant assessment reform in senior secondary schools.
-The progressive introduction of the National Certificate of Educational Achievement (NCEA) between 2002 and 2004 moved secondary school teachers from a norm-referenced model of assessment to the implementation of a standards-based model of assessment to teachers, who were expected to design standards-based assessment tasks as well as assess student achievement internally.
+The progressive introduction of the National Certificate of Educational Achievement (NCEA) between 2002 and 2004 moved secondary school teachers from a norm-referenced model of assessment to the implementation of a standards-based model of assessment.
+Additionally, the NCEA model of assessment devolved greater responsibility of assessment to teachers, who were expected to design standards-based assessment tasks as well as assess student achievement internally.
 These significant changes in assessment practice were supported by Ministry of Education funded professional development opportunities from 2000-3, in which secondary schools formed regional clusters to become familiar with the proposed changes of the NCEA assessment reform.